deltaepsilon/firebase-digits/README.md

 });
 ```

-You can also stop listening if needed with ```firebaseDigits.stop()```.
+You can stop listening if needed with ```firebaseDigits.stop()```.

+You can also manually verify a record with ```firebaseDigits.verify(serviceProvider, credentials, loginRef)```, which returns a promise.

 ### Client-side installation

 FirebaseDigits works by using Firebase as a message bus.
-Your client app will push a new record to a collection of you choosing, and your Node.js server will use FirebaseDigits to listen to new records, validate them and respond with tokens or errors.
+Your client app will push a new record to a collection of your choosing, and your Node.js server will use FirebaseDigits to listen to new records, validate them and respond with tokens or errors.

 A common payload would look something like this: